Art by Davide Bonazzi www.davidebonazzi.com

-Plans and timeline
+Plans and Timeline

-- Formation of a task force with interested members of the Constituent and Scientific Committees; open call for expression of interests for external experts (Q1 2020).
+- Formation of task force with interested members of the Constituent and Scientific Committees; open call for expression of interests for external experts (Q1 2020).

 - Virtual meetings and in-person meetings to develop the process for achieving the stated goals (Q2 2020 – Q2 2021).